nazmifeeroz/node-test-blockchain/devto_article.md

 This will be a 2 part series!

+I have been _fiddling_ in the blockchain world for a while trying to figure how the blockchain works and how to create one.
+There isn't one guide that helps one to build his very own blockchain!
+So I'm writing this article to help you speed up your process of building one.
+If you are interested to build a blockchain and desire to create your own private ethereum network, look no further.

 In this article, I'll be sharing with you on how to create a private blockchain from scratch with almost no cost.
 It's best used for testing your application code or smart contract that may contain bugs for attackers to exploit.
 By setting up your own private test blockchain, it helps to simulate the Ethereum blockchain before deploying it to the main network.

 ### This article will cover